How To Take Really Good Photos

 Your digital camera is now operating as both a recording device (i.e., camera) and a photo lab.

-The obvious advantage of this is that you no longer need a third party, like a photo lab; or an extra step, like post processing your images on the desktop (digital darkroom) to achieve a good photo.
+The obvious advantage of this is that you no longer need a third party, like a photo lab; or an extra step, like post processing your images on the desktop; to produce reasonably good photos.

 Mobile phones, until very recently, automatically converted the raw data into a JPEG file.

-There's now at least one phone where you have the choice between holding onto the RAW file or allowing it to be converted into a JPEG.
+Interestingly, there’s now phones where you have the choice between holding onto the RAW file or allowing it to be converted, automatically, into a JPEG.

-Mirrorless and DSLR cameras, while they're preset to JPEG, do give you the option to photograph in RAW mode.
-That’s what I do.
+Importantly, mirrorless and DSLR cameras, while they're preset to JPEG, by default, do give you the option to photograph in RAW mode.

-While JPEG is the most appropriate mode for the vast majority of folks it's not for me.
-My background is with film photography and printing my images in darkrooms.
+While JPEG is the most appropriate mode for the vast majority of folks, it's simply not for me.

-Once you have control over how the image is processed you are freed from the constraints imposed by the so-called reality of the scene.
+Once you have control over how the image is processed, whether that be on the desktop or in a traditional darkroom, you are freed from the constraints imposed by the so-called reality of the scene.

 You’re now able to concern yourself with the needs of the image and the meaning that can be derived from that.